Creating a dashboard (Engee application)

 There are two independent indicators on the dashboard.

-• the left indicator waits for data on port 5050 and sends a CTS signal to port 5051,
+The left indicator waits for data on port 5050 and sends a CTS signal to port 5051,

-• The right indicator receives data on port 5052 after sending a CTS message to port 5053.
+The right indicator receives data on port 5052 after sending a CTS message to port 5053.

 path(d="m21.287 24.405-6.1832 13.013 4.5464-13.716z", style="fill:#f00;stop-color:#000000;transition: transform .2s linear", transform! = "circular_gauge_string")

-Since the devices are represented by SVG vector graphics elements, their size can be changed by adjusting the values width and height the containers in which they are located.
+As the devices are represented by SVG vector graphics elements, their size can be adjusted by modifying the values

 Launching the app